 Scatter feta cubes and garden cress over your mixed salad

-Pat the sun-dried tomatoes lightly with kitchen towel to remove excess oil and arrange these on the top
+Pat the sun-dried tomatoes lightly with a kitchen towel to remove excess oil and arrange these on the top

-Finally add your croutons and serve!
+Finally, add your croutons and serve!

 Hayley’s blog, Devon Mama is a parenting, food and lifestyle blog and Hayley describes herself as “a thirty year old mama, wife and recovering sleep addict”.
 Hayley worked as a company director prior to maternity leave but gave it all up after maternity leave to concentrate on raising her son – and blogging.